-On weekdays, call Mental Health and Counseling at 617-253-2916 to schedule an appointment.
+On weekdays, call Student Mental Health and Counseling Services at 617-253-2916 to schedule an appointment.
 You can also request a non-urgent appointment on line via our web page (link above).
-For more urgent issues, visit us during walk-in hours on weekday afternoons from 2-4 p.m.
-For very urgent issues, call one of the numbers below; a mental health clinician is on call and available 24 hours a day, seven days a week:
+For more urgent issues, call us for a consultation throughout the day or visit us during walk-in hours on weekday

-- Weekdays (M-Th 8 a.m.-7 p.m., F 8 a.m.-5 p.m.):617-253-2916 - Nights/weekends:617-253-4481
+- Weekdays (M-Th 8 a.m.-7 p.m., F 8 a.m.-5 p.m.): 617-253-2916 - Nights/weekends: 617-253-4481

-Any member of the MIT community can use the Mental Health and Counseling Service without a referral.
-All Mental Health and Counseling services are free for students.
+Students currently enrolled at MIT can use Student Mental Health and Counseling Services without a referral.
+The services at Mental Health and Counseling are free.

-🔄 VII (12).
-Office of Student Citizenship
+♦ VII (11).
+Office of Student Conduct

-Building W20, room 507 617-258-8423 http://studentlife.mit.edu/citizenship citizenship@mit.edu
+Building W20, room 507 617-258-8423 citizenship@mit.edu

-The Office of Student Citizenship (OSC) is the department within the Division of Student Life responsible for helping students develop and enforce their standards and values.
-We facilitate student judicial committees within the Residence Halls and FSILGs by offering mediation services, and by offering a wide array of programs to help any student organization understand and articulate its values.
-OSC is the beginning point of all formal complaints against students and student organizations, we serve as staff to the Committee on Discipline, and we are an impartial resource for all parties in a complaint.
-Our programs and services are designed to promote community standards of behavior and support the academic mission of the Institute by enhancing student's academic achievement as well as personal and ethical development.

-Please feel free to contact the Office of Student Citizenship at any time to report an incident, consult privately about a concern, or request an outreach presentation or workshop.
+The Office of Student Conduct (OSC) is the department within the Division of Student Life responsible promoting community standards of student behavior within the Institute.
+We facilitate the disciplinary process, support student judicial committees within the Residence Halls and FSILGs, and offer a wide array of programs to help students and organizations develop their values.
+OSC is the beginning point of complaints against students and student organizations, we serve as staff to the Committee on Discipline, and we are an impartial resource for all parties in a complaint.
+Please feel free to contact the OSC at any time to report an incident, consult privately about a concern, or request an outreach presentation or workshop.